Staff Training

 REQUIREMENTS

-For the 2021-22 school year, there is funding for two days (14 hours) of training on the certificate program.
-If a paraeducator has completed all 28 hours of their FCS, the employee will be provided 14 hours of clock hour approved training which will go towards their paraeducator certification.
+For the current school year, there is funding for two days (14 hours) of training on the certificate program.
+If a paraeducator has completed all 28 hours of their FCS the previous year, the employee will be provided opportunity to earn 14 hours of clock hour approved training which will go towards their paraeducator certification.

 Training requirements for the general certificate can include any clock hour training that will assist the instructional practice of a paraeducator.
 The general certificate uses the same standards of practice as the FCS.
 This gives districts and paraeducators the opportunity to create and take clock hour training that will apply to specific roles and interests.